On Windows, performance reports are gained with a simple, built-in tool like the System Monitor, or with an expensive,...

 vmstat 5 3

 vmstat spends five seconds accumulating data and reports a single line of performance statistics.
 It does this three times.
-At least five seconds is good for accuracy, because it means the average reported is based on a reasonable amount of data
+At least five seconds is good for accuracy, because it means the average reported is based on a reasonable amount of data from the kernel.

 You'll find that